tarwn/lessthandot-hugo/blogs/content/posts/2009-02-27-sql-friday-the-best-sql-server-links-of-13.md

 **[Is CHECKDB A Necessity?][1]**

-I&#8217;m often asked by professionals whether CheckDB is still recommended on SQL2k8.
+I'm often asked by professionals whether CheckDB is still recommended on SQL2k8.
 SQL is calculating a checksum to avoid physical page corruption since 2k5.
 However in my experience (starting with SQL 7.0) I’ve never been able to clearly say that CheckDB is not necessary ..
 Does anyone have a good advice?
 Read the post to find out the answer

 **[Run-time Execution Plan Options][2]**

-Joe Chang made a post and hes sks &#8220;What are the top core SQL Server engine performance issues today, after all the improvements that have gone into 2005 and 2008?
-(I am excluding matters beyond the power of Microsoft, like eliminating bad developers.)&#8221;
+Joe Chang made a post and hes sks “What are the top core SQL Server engine performance issues today, after all the improvements that have gone into 2005 and 2008?
+(I am excluding matters beyond the power of Microsoft, like eliminating bad developers.)”

 **[Enabling Data Compression By Default in a SQL Server 2008 Database][3]**